 Contact our friendly and experienced team at AICA Orthopedics to learn more about torn rotator cuffs and treatment solutions for your situation.

 Tearing your rotator cuff can occur in a variety of ways, but there are two common categories of causes: a significant injury or natural wear-and-tear through aging.
-Below are the most common causes of a torn rotator cuff:
+Below are the most common causes of a torn shoulder:

-Due to the nature of a torn rotator cuff, most symptoms will be associated with the shoulder, but there can be other symptoms when dealing with a rotator cuff-related injury:
+Due to the nature of the shoulder, most torn rotator cuff symptoms will be associated with the shoulder, but there can be other symptoms when dealing with a rotator cuff-related injury:

 Often times recognizing the symptoms of a torn rotator cuff can be enough to indicate a torn rotator cuff.
 To accurately ensure that you have a torn rotator cuff (and not another type of injury or condition), a proper diagnosis is needed through specialized imaging techniques.
 These imaging techniques allow our team of doctors to get to the root of the problem and identify whether or not you have a torn rotator cuff.
 That information allows a doctor to provide personalized treatment solutions for you.